 Even entry-level models are well equipped, with a leather steering wheel, cruise control, electric windows and mirrors and air-conditioning.
 DStyle and DSport specifications also come in 'Plus' versions, which include upgrades such as Bluetooth, bigger alloy wheels, digital climate control, parking sensors and auto headlamps and wipers.

-The DS3 has been around for more than four years now, yet it still manages to be a head-turning car.
-Its latest facelift has only brought slight revisions made to the headlight design, colour choice and alloy wheel design, but the DS3 remains a car that stands out from rivals such as the understated Audi A1 and evolutionary MINI.
+The DS 3 remains a car that stands out from rivals such as the understated Audi A1 and evolutionary MINI.
 It features the bold lines and quirky details that Citroen is known for, but with bags more style and youth appeal.

-Highlights of the DS3's design include eye-catching LED running lamps, 'shark fin'-inspired B-pillars and 3D-effect LED tail lights.
-New to the 2014 model are concept-style xenon headlamps with LED running light elements that add an extra air of sophistication to the DS3's front end.
+Highlights of the DS 3's design include eye-catching LED running lamps, 'shark fin'-inspired B-pillars and 3D-effect LED tail lights.
+From 2014, DS added concept-style LED headlamps and eyebrow indicators, adding an extra air of sophistication to the DS 3's front end.

-Inside, the DS3 is stylish and solidly built.
+Inside, the DS 3 is stylish and solidly built.
 It shares its interior with the more traditional C3 hatchback, but there's a choice of eye-catching finishes for the full-width dash panel, while a floating cowl sits above the chrome-ringed dials.
-To complete the upmarket look, there's a gloss black centre console, leather and metal-effect gearlever and drilled alloy pedals.
+To complete the upmarket look, there's a gloss centre console, leather and metal-effect gearlever and drilled alloy pedals.